SilentCircle/apns_erl/doc/README.md

 ### <a name="Running_test_cases">Running test cases</a> ###

-This will run dialyzer and Common Test.
-If this is a first run, dialyzer will need to build a PLT, which could take some time.

-Note: Common Test cases are temporarily out of order and are not actually called.
+Note: Common Test cases are permanently out of order because this is deprecated.

 ```
-make test
+make ct
 ```

 Output is in logs/index.html.